 * This class helps you to understand WHY patterns fit the way they do with the correlation between areas like the armhole, bust darts, and sleeves.

-* The Custom Bodice Sloper can then be utilized to compare with other commercial patterns or even better, to use to design your own styles and not have to re-fit another pattern.
+* Your Master Pattern can then be utilized to compare with other commercial patterns or even better, to use to design your own styles and not have to re-fit another pattern.

-Sewing Techniques: Pattern Drafting and Flat Pattern Measuring techniques, full bust adjustments, extensive and detailed pattern work
+Sewing Techniques: Pattern Drafting and Flat Pattern Measuring techniques, full bust adjustments (FBA), extensive and detailed pattern work

 Suggested Pattern: Butterick #5627 (sizes 6 to 22), or #5628 (sizes 16W to 32W); Alternative pattern Vogue#1004.

 To purchase these patterns directly from the Butterick/McCall's website go HERE.

 To purchase the patterns directly from the Vogue pattern company website go HERE.